On the 15th April, the Government announced its plan to change the eviction process (Section 21) for landlords wanting to remove problem tenants.

 One thing they have said, though, is that the changes won’t affect existing tenancies, but will only affect ones set up after the change has happened.

 We will update you as we find out more.
 If you’re a landlord with difficult tenants or you just want to sell your property quickly due to the recent increase in taxes, then we can help.
-We’ll buy your property for a fair cash sum and, if you have difficult tenants, we can have them evicted with all legal fees covered by us.
+The Property Buying Company will buy your property for a fair cash sum and, if you have difficult tenants, we can have them evicted with all legal fees covered by us.
 Get in touch today to find out more.

 2020 Section 21 Update